- Conference Center

 - Call for Courses

-As an instructor or sponsoring agency, you'll be asked to complete a Course Proposal Form detailing information about your course, prepare a syllabus to describe the course content, and provide an up-to-date Curriculum Vitae for the instructor of record.
-When your course proposal packet has been received and reviewed by Extended Courses, we'll forward it to the appropriate academic department for the necessary signature approvals.
+As an instructor or sponsoring agency, you will complete a Course Proposal Form detailing information about your course, prepare a syllabus to describe the course content, and provide an up-to-date Curriculum Vitae for the instructor of record.
+When your course proposal packet has been received and reviewed by Extended Courses, it will be forwarded to the appropriate academic department for the necessary signature approvals.
+Approval of academic credit is not guaranteed.

-After your course has been fully approved, you'll receive a registration packet and instructions to help students register to receive academic credit.
+After your course has been fully approved, you will receive a registration packet and instructions to help students register to receive academic credit.
 We will process academic credit registrations and provide you with a grade roster to assign grades.

 We'll provide all the forms you'll need, definitions, guidelines, information on how to prepare a syllabus, and we'll consult with you throughout the process.